soudev/knowledge.mine/stuff/frontend_frameworks_interface.md

 * [Gumby Framework](http://gumbyframework.com/) -  is a flexible, responsive CSS Framework, Powered by SASS.
 In order to stay on the cutting edge, Gumby supports modern web browsers like: Chrome, Firefox, Opera, Internet Explorer 8 – 10.

+--

+* [uikit](http://www.getuikit.com/) - A lightweight and modular front-end framework
+for developing fast and powerful web interfaces.

 ### Foundation